-Whether you are a tuner-car enthusiast or want your car to perform better at the time of braking, the drum to disc brake conversion is the first upgrade that you should think about.
-Ditching the old-fashioned drum brakes for discs makes perfect sense since the former one cannot deliver a high amount of stopping power and is highly susceptible to heat, moisture, and debris.
+Whether you are a tuner-car enthusiast or want your car to perform better at the time of braking, the drum-to-disc brake conversion is the first upgrade that you should think about.
+Ditching the old-fashioned drum brakes for discs makes perfect sense since the former cannot deliver a high amount of stopping power and is highly susceptible to heat, moisture, and debris.
 These also demand regular maintenance and tune-up.
-But, how to convert drum brakes to disc?
-Is it a simple or laborious process?
+But, whether the drum to disc brake conversion process a simple or laborious process?
 Does it cost too much?
 Find out detailed steps on this topic with Car From Japan:

 Drum to disc conversion is a challenging process and most brake shops don’t even have the expertise and engineering to handle the task.
 However, you can do it yourself given that you have solid knowledge and hands-on experience in the automotive mechanism.